gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 informed about that.
 From this time on it's possible for the ULPs to exchange data securely.

-DTLS chunks will never be retransmitted, retransmission is implemented by SCTP endpoint at chunk level as in the legacy.
+A DTLS chunk will never be retransmitted, retransmission is implemented by SCTP endpoint at chunk level as in the legacy.
 DTLS replay protection will be used to supress duplicated DTLS chunks, however a failure to prevent replay will only result in duplicated SCTP chunks and